 NABERS ratings are founded on industry-wide benchmarks, so that similar buildings can be fairly compared.
-The Office Building Waste Rating benchmarking process produced the results in Table 4.1.
+The Waste Rating for Offices benchmarking process produced the results in Table 4.1.

 The following rating scopes are available under these Rules:

 Table 4.1: Currently available rating scopes